 Review the UBC Travel Policy.
 If you are travelling for work, review Policy FM8 – Business Expenses (formerly Policy #83) and note the exclusions that apply to the Accidental Death and Dismemberment business travel insurance plan.

 Review WorkSafe BC Coverage.
-UBC faculty and staff who will be working outside of BC should also review the WorkSafe BC out-of-province coverage information.
+UBC faculty and staff who will be working outside of BC should contact Aidan Gregory email@example.com for more information.

 Explore other travel-related information.
 The following web sites are a useful resource: